zach-sousa-dev/super-secret-db-crud-test/README.md

 # super-secret-db-crud-test

-A simple test of CRUD using mySQL, PHP and JavaScript (jQuery).
+A simple test of CRUD using mySQL, PHP and JavaScript .